 The Canada Emergency Student Benefit (CESB)

-(a) Post-secondary students who are currently enrolled in a post-secondary program of at least 12 weeks duration leading to a degree, diploma or certificate;
+- Post-secondary students who are permanent residents or Canadian citizens and who are currently enrolled in a post-secondary program of at least 12 weeks duration leading to a degree, diploma or certificate;

 Students must be actively looking for a job, and cannot be eligible for the Canada Emergency Response Benefit or EI for the same period.
 If they are working, they must be earning less than $1,000 in the four-week period to qualify.